STS-28: Mission summary

 The Shuttle Lee-side Temperature Sensing (SILTS) infrared camera package made its second flight aboard Columbia on this mission.
 The cylindrical pod and surrounding black tiles on the orbiter's vertical stabilizer housed an imaging system, designed to map thermodynamic conditions during reentry, on the surfaces visible from the top of the tail fin.
-Ironically, the camera faced the port wing of Columbia, which was breached by superheated plasma on its disastrous final flight, destroying the wing and, later, the orbiter.
 The SILTS system was used for only six missions before being deactivated, but the pod remained for the duration of Columbia's career.
 Columbia's thermal protection system was also upgraded to a similar configuration as Discovery and Atlantis in between the loss of Challenger and STS-28, with many of the white LRSI tiles replaced with felt insulation blankets in order to reduce weight and turnaround time.
 One other minor modification that debuted on STS-28 was the move of Columbia's name from its payload bay doors to the fuselage, allowing the orbiter to be easily recognized while in orbit.

 Columbia landed at Edwards Air Force Base, California, at 9:37:08 a.m.
-EDT on August 13, 1989, after a mission lasting 5 days, 1 hour, 0 minutes, and 8 seconds.
+EDT on August 13, 1989, after a mission lasting 5 days, 1 hour and 8 seconds.
+Because of a software glitch with the weight-on-wheels sensors installed on the landing gear, the crew was instructed to touch down on the runway as softly as possible.
+This instruction resulted in a touchdown airspeed of 154 kn, the slowest of the entire Shuttle program by a wide margin and barely above the Orbiter's stall speed.